dymaczew/fs20icam/LabGuides/Exercise4/README.md

 ![](images/2020-01-15-13-49-36.png)

-The test will timeout as your browser don't have access to that page.
+The test will timeout as your browser don't have access to that page, but the Synthetic PoP does have access.
 Ignore the pop-up dialog and click **Next**

 ![](images/2020-01-15-13-51-17.png)